-Each row in the memory map register table (see Table 17) has eight bit locations.
-The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device index and transfer registers (Address 0x05 and Address 0xFF); the program registers (Address 0x08 to Address 0x2E); and the digital feature control registers (Address 0x100 and Address 0x101).
+Each row in the memory map register table (see Table 17) contains eight bit locations.
+The memory map is divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device index and transfer registers (Address 0x05 and Address 0xFF); the program registers, including setup, control, and test (Address 0x08 to Address 0x2E); and the digital feature control registers (Address 0x100 to Address 0x11D).

 Table 17 documents the default hexadecimal value for each hexadecimal address shown.
 The column with the heading Bit 7 (MSB) is the start of the default hexadecimal value given.
-For example, Address 0x18, the VREF register, has a hexadecimal default value of 0xE0.
-This means that Bits[7:5] = 1, and the remaining Bits[4:0] = 0.
-This setting is the default reference selection setting.
-The default value uses a 2.0 V p-p reference.
-For more information on this function and others, see the AN-812 Application Note, Interfacing to High Speed ADCs via SPI.
-This document details the functions controlled by Register 0x00 to register 0xFF.
-The remaining registers, Register 0x100 and Register 0x101, are documented in the Memory Map Register Descriptions section following Table 17.
+For example, Address 0x05, the channel index register, has a hexadecimal default value of 0x03.
+This means that in Address 0x05, Bits[7:2] = 0, and the remaining Bits[1:0] = 1.
+This setting is the default channel index setting.
+The default value results in both ADC channels receiving the next write command.
+For more information on this function and others, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
+This document details the functions controlled by Register 0x00 to Register 0xFF.
+The remaining registers, Register 0x100 to Register 0x11D, are documented in the Memory Map Register Descriptions section following Table 17.